 3) Opera Mail:

-It is possible to manage all your emails account with built-in Opera email client.
+It is possible to manage all your email account with the built-in Opera email client.

 4) A Built-in RSS Reader:

-An RSS reader available within the mail client.
+An RSS reader is available within the mail client.

 5) Opera Notes: